What is Heroku? Secrets unlocked…

 - Great Plugins & Third Party Support

-The Heroku ecosystem consists of many cloud services that can prove to be quite essential for developers’ needs.
-These are quite useful for creating, managing, and operating applications.
+The Heroku ecosystem consists of many cloud services that are essential for developers’ needs.
+These are pretty useful for creating, managing, and operating applications.

 - It’s part of Salesforce